 This problem can be easily solved with Service Oriented Design Pattern.
 But since most of the deliverables were ‘leave behind’, we started to observe an evolving pattern of Component Driven Development.
 There was two approach to establish a pool of commonly required components.

-1. Staff a team that is responsible for building common components 2.
-'Tax' teams to contribute 'components', if they use any from the components library.
+- 'Tax' teams to contribute 'components', if they use any from the components library.